How to Manage a Small Business and Staff

 “Teamwork is the ability to work together toward a common vision.
 The ability to direct individual accomplishments toward organizational objectives.”

 Make Your Visions, Goals, & Expectations Clear

-Our vision as a company is to have exceptional people, on a mission to be the #1 company in our communities, in our towns, and in the world.
+Our vision as a company is to have exceptional people on a mission to be the #1 company in our community, in our town, and in the world.
 In order for this to happen, I have to spend time with people, work with them and come to find whether their expectations of themselves are the same.
 Sometimes, they just need the opportunity to believe in themselves and find a safe place to grow their talents.
-This is where I burden you, as a Manager, it's your job to remember, they are Humans, not robots.
+This is where I burden you, as a manager, it's your job to remember, they are humans, not robots.
 Lead with your heart.
 Invest in your people.
 Arrange peoples strengths to cover each other's weaknesses.
 Pair people with other people to grow.
 Be kind, patient, and encouraging.
 Celebrate victories, and encourage growth.
-You will find that you have an amazing, dedicated and goal driven team that will function together, and achieve goals you may have never thought possible!!
+You will find that you have an amazing, dedicated and goal driven team that will function together and achieve goals you may have never thought possible!!